jollyjumper-exe/3D-Evaluation-Framework/README.md

 ## Results
 We tested our methodology with three scenes in total.
 We used a scan of a 3D printed stanford bunny, a common packaging box and a breakfast bowl.
+Each model was tested with 20 different frames.

 ![](https://i.imgur.com/HkaSz9Q.png)